erez-o/docsforge/README.md

 Support docs in markdown, GitHub flavored commonmark, reStructuredText, AsciiDoc, Man, MediaWiki, ...

 - **API code documentation, tailored for C/C++**.
-Supports API documentation in multiple languages (uses and extends doxygen).
+Supports API documentation in multiple languages (uses doxygen's xml output).
 Supports projects with multiple languages (for example both C++ and python).
 Documentation pages are scanned to automatically detect api pages and creates links to them.

 - **Highly configurable yaml configuration file**.
 Define which documentation files you wish to display, and over 20 configuration options to display only the important APIs your users should see.